 However, each Help-U-Sell franchisee sets their rates and service offerings, so make sure your local office offers home buyer rebates — and that you'll qualify — before you start the purchase process.

-Because each Help-U-Sell location is independently owned and operated, customer reviews and ratings vary considerably by location.
+Because each office is independently owned and operated, Help-U-Sell reviews and complaints vary considerably by location.